-David Hopkins prepares a contest pit.
+Preparing a contest pit.
 (NDSU photo)

-For the contest site, four pits are dug, similar to the design of the practice pit.
+For the contest site, dig four pits, similar to the design of the practice pit.
 The judges should come to the sites within two days of the contest and select a relatively uniform soil profile about 1 foot wide somewhere in each pit.
-This area is designated "off limits" to contestants by the use of a string or tape affixed to the left and right side of the area with nails or stakes.
-Contestants may dig, scrape, cut or otherwise physically investigate any area to the left or right of the "off limits" area, but they are not allowed to do anything but view the area itself.
+This area is designated off limits to contestants with string or tape affixed to the left and right side of the area with nails or stakes.
+Contestants may dig, scrape, cut or otherwise physically investigate any area to the left or right of the off-limits area, but they are not allowed to do anything but view the area itself.

 Take representative topsoil and subsoil samples from the pit and place them in well-marked containers for the participants to texture.
-These should be sheltered from the weather, or taken off site until the contest day.
+These should be sheltered from the weather or taken off-site until the contest day.
 Water bottles and a water refill supply should be available at each pit for use in texturing.